 Run by chef Claire Vallee, ONA means “origine non-animale”.
 It translates to the food’s origin being animal-free, indicating the evolving landscape of culinary taste in France.
 The 5-year-old restaurant is situated near Bordeaux, in the town of Arles.

-This news has come as a turning point for a country like France, once dominated by classic dishes such as Coq au Vin or Blanquette de Veau.
+This news has become a turning point for a country like France, once dominated by classic dishes such as Coq au Vin or Blanquette de Veau.
 It has now open-heartedly embraced an animal-free cuisine that has helped the country reach the red bible of gastronomy, the Michelin Guide.

 A jubilant Claire thanked all her supporters and the media